When you round up at the Co-op, the funds we raise ultimately benefit local organizations and Co-ops all around the country!

 Round up at the register: You can round your purchase to the next whole dollar, or as much as you choose.
 The extra amount will be donated directly to our Co-op Community Fund!

 Bring your reusable bags: The Co-op Community Fund is one of our permanent Dime in Time recipients, so you can drop your dime in the box and we’ll send the final dollar amounts in to Twin Pines quarterly!

 Make a direct donation: Make a donation directly at the register or to the donation box by the front door.
 Co-op member-owners can also donate their patronage dividends directly to the fund.
 You can also donate directly through Twin Pines by following this link: https://community.coop/ccf/donate and typing "Moscow Food Co-op" on the donation page!

 Our Owner Engagement Committee will be responsible for fundraising, reviewing grant applications, and awarding funds to community organizations.
 If you’d like to serve on the committee, please email the Board's Administrative Assistant at firstname.lastname@example.org to see if there are openings.

 The Co-op’s Community Fund committee will make all funding decisions.
-Applications are available below and are due no later than February 15, 2019.
+Applications are available below.
 Any community group or organization with a federal tax ID # with a project in one of the following categories may apply for a grant.

 Environment – environmental projects, recycling, alternative transportation, etc.